coralrofa/ROSES/README.md

 ## Database

-Python pandas was used to generate SQlite3 database “employees_df.db”  from the csv file “Employee.csv".
-The csv file was read into the DataFrame  “employees” with an added index to serve as primary key.
+Python Pandas was used to generate SQlite3 database “employees_df.db”  from the csv file “Employee.csv".
+First, the csv file was read into the DataFrame  “EmployeeIndex” with an added index to serve as primary key.
 The employees dataframe was used to generate two independent tables.
-One table called “Predicated” containing the target variable ‘LeaveOrNot’ and a reference index. .
-The second table called “Features”  containing the variables 'Education', 'JoiningYear', 'City', 'PaymentTier', 'Age', 'Gender', 'EverBenched', ‘ExperienceInCurrentDomain’ and a reference index.
-These tables were joined using SQlite3 into the table “Employees”, and loaded into the dataframe “employee-data_df”.  the reference index removed using the code  employee_data_df = df.drop(['EmployeeIndex:1', 'EmployeeIndex'], axis=1).
+One table called “Predicated” containing the target variable ‘LeaveOrNot’ and the reference index. .
+The second table called “Features”  containing the variables 'Education', 'JoiningYear', 'City', 'PaymentTier', 'Age', 'Gender', 'EverBenched', ‘ExperienceInCurrentDomain’ and the reference index.
+These tables were joined using SQlite3 into the table “Employees”, and loaded into the dataframe “employee_data_df”.
+Then the reference index was removed.
 The table contained no null values.

 ### Machine Learning Model: Balanced Random Forest Classifier